-In relation with the Iliad Poland Acquisition (see "Description of the Guarantor - History and Development"), on 2 March 2022 Cellnex Poland executed the acquisition of Iliad Purple's 10% non-controlling interest in On Tower Poland for a price of approximately €131 million as of the date of completion (exclusive of any taxes).
+In relation to the Iliad Poland Acquisition (see "Description of the Guarantor - History and Development"), on 30 June 2023 Cellnex Poland acquired the 30% remaining interest in the share capital of On Tower Poland from Iliad Purple for a price of €512 million as of the date of completion, excluding taxes.
+Following this acquisition, Cellnex holds 100% of On Tower Poland.